How to Plan the Trip to Grand Canyon West Rim Solo

 The cheapest hotel I could find on the site of travel partners via my bank was Ellis Island Hotel Las Vegas.
 The fee price per night was decent (around $30) and based on the reviews, the hotel seemed very nice.
 I’ve actually chosen this hotel because I could just walk to my tour pickup point and I didn’t have to pay for Uber in that case.
 So that was good.

 I should say that I liked the hotel.
 The rooms were modern and clean, and the receptionists were responsive to my needs.
-There is nothing fancy about this hotel, but it is close to Strip (only 20-30min walk) and the main hotels.
-Definitely recommend it if you look for cheap accommodation in Las Vegas.
+There is nothing fancy about this hotel, but it is close to the Strip (only a 20-30min walk) and the main hotels.
+Recommend it if you look for cheap accommodation in Las Vegas.

 Do you want to make your trip to the Grand Canyon more fun?
 Then try an entertaining train ride to Grand Canyon, which departs daily from Williams, Arizona.